Quantum illumination with noisy probes: Conditional advantages of non-Gaussianity: Introduction

-On the other hand, it has been shown that non-Gaussian states, created by adding (subtracting) photons in (from) the TMSV states, which possess a higher amount of QCs than that of the Gaussian parent states, have potential to provide an advantage in the performance of QI \cite{NGIllu,NGIllu2,NGIllu3,NGIllu4} in a noiseless situation \cite{GIllu3}.
-In this paper, we investigate the efficiency of non-Gaussian probe states in the presence of different kinds of noise or imperfections.
+On the other hand, it has been shown that non-Gaussian states, created by adding (subtracting) photons in (from) the TMSV state, which possess a higher amount of QCs than that of the parent Gaussian state, have the potential to provide an advantage in the performance of QI \cite{NGIllu,NGIllu2,NGIllu3,NGIllu4} in a noiseless situation \cite{GIllu3}.
+In this paper, we investigate the efficiency of non-Gaussian probe states in the presence of different kinds of noise and imperfections.
 The performance of QI is typically quantified by the minimum error probability for distinguishing the presence or absence of target states which is upper bounded by the quantum Chernoff bound (CB) \cite{Chernoff,Chernoff2,Chernoff3,Bound1,Discriminate2,Bhattacharyya,ChernoffTight}.
-In a noiseless scenario, we report a monotonic decrease of the CB with increasing number of added or subtracted photons from a single mode of the two-mode squeezed vacuum state.
-Symmetric two-mode operations (i.e., when equal number of photons are added or subtracted from both the modes) lowers the CB even further from the single mode value.
+In a noiseless scenario, i.e., only in the presence of the thermal background, we report a monotonic decrease of the CB with an increasing number of added or subtracted photons from a single mode of the two-mode squeezed vacuum state.
+Symmetric two-mode operations (i.e., when an equal number of photons are added or subtracted from both modes) lower the CB even further from the single-mode value.
 We also observe that the non-Gaussian states can lower the CB even when the target reflectivity is very small and such an advantage increases with the number of photons added (subtracted).
-In a noisy situation, we find that the robustness in the CB against Gaussian noise which is admixed with the non-Gaussian states increases with the increase of non-Gaussianity.
+In a situation when noise, apart from the inevitable thermal background, acts locally on the individual modes, we find that the robustness in the CB against Gaussian noise, which is mixed with the non-Gaussian states, increases with the increase of non-Gaussianity.
 Similar trends can also be exhibited when the twin beam generator producing the parent TMSV state is faulty or when there is an imperfection in the photon addition and subtraction processes.
 According to the low values of Chernoff bounds, we can provide a hierarchy among the photon-added and -subtracted states which is quite similar to the QC present in these states (cf. \cite{NGIllu, NGIllu2}).